Plan a Conditional Access deployment

 Microsoft provides security defaults that ensure a basic level of security enabled in tenants that don't have Azure AD Premium.
 With Conditional Access, you can create policies that provide the same protection as security defaults, but with granularity.
 Conditional Access and security defaults aren't meant to be combined as creating Conditional Access policies will prevent you from enabling security defaults.

-- A working Azure AD tenant with Azure AD Premium or trial license enabled.
+- A working Azure AD tenant with Azure AD Premium P1, P2, or trial license enabled.
 If needed, create one for free.

-- A test user (non-administrator) that allows you to verify policies work as expected before you impact real users.
+- A test user (non-administrator) that allows you to verify policies work as expected before deploying to real users.
 If you need to create a user, see Quickstart: Add new users to Azure Active Directory.

 - A group that the non-administrator user is a member of.
 If you need to create a group, see Create a group and add members in Azure Active Directory.

-Policies answer questions about who should access your resources, what resources they should access, and under what conditions.
+Conditional Access policies answer questions about who can access your resources, what resources they can access, and under what conditions.
 Policies can be designed to grant access, limit access with session controls, or to block access.
-You build a Conditional Access policy by defining the if-then statements: If an assignment is met, then apply the access controls.
+You build a Conditional Access policy by defining the if-then statements like:

 Ask the right questions